ankithreddy571/GAR_Mart/README.md

 - **Context Management**: Context API for managing the shopping cart state
 - **Styling**: Custom CSS

+## About the Author

+This project was created by [Ankith Reddy Godala](https://github.com/ankithreddy571).
+I'm a Software developer passionate about building user-friendly e-commerce applications using React.
+For questions or collaboration, feel free to reach out at [ankithreddy571@gmail.com](mailto:ankithreddy571@gmail.com).

 Let me know if you’d like to include any additional details!